kamilogorek/kamilogorek/_posts/2016-09-27-minimal-useful-javascript-environment.md

 ---
-title: "Setting up a Minimal, Yet Useful Javascript Dev Environment"
+title: Setting up a Minimal, Yet Useful Javascript Dev Environment
 ---

 In an era of omnipresent frameworks, libraries and tooling, it may be hard to decide what tool to use and when.